johnphantom/Dynamic-Stateless-Computer/README.md

 "Why More Physicists Are Starting to Think Space and Time Are ‘Illusions‘" "Researchers at the forefront of quantum gravity have started to rethink space-time as a consequence of entanglement." https://www.yahoo.com/now/why-more-physicists-starting-think-045308127.html

+Is the computer the fabric of space-time, through entanglement alone?